 Branch circuit wires should be routed through the remaining knock-out holes in the back of the box.
 The wires should be stripped and the ground wire of each cable connected to the GROUND bar terminal strip.
-The white, or neutral wires should all be connected to the NEUTRAL bar terminal strip.
+The white, or neutral wires, should all be connected to the NEUTRAL bar terminal strip.
 The black, or "hot" leads of all the uncontrolled loads should be connected to their associated breakers.
-Each terminal screw should be tightened to 16 in.-lb. of torque.
-(See the box drawing.)
+Tighten each terminal screw to 16 in.-lb. of torque.
+(See box drawing.)